-Name: Date:

-Focus of visit (link to strategy and school development plan)

-Summary of activities e.g. talking to staff and pupils, looking at specific resources, having, lunch etc

-What have I learned as a result of my visit? (relate this back to focus on visit)

-Aspects I would like clarified/questions that I have:

-Actions for the governing heard to consider:
+Name: Date: Focus of visit (link to strategy and school development plan) Summary of activities e.g. talking to staff and pupils, looking at specific resources, having lunch, etc What have Llearned as a result of my visit? (what What have I learned as a result of my visit? (relate this back to focus on visit) Aspects I would like clarified/questions that I have: Actions for the governing board to consider: Further comments: Signature:

-Actions for the governing board to consider:

-Further comments:

-Signature:

--